skip to Main Content

 A: Yes.
 Our program meets the requirements of the State of California Commission on Teacher Credentialing.

-Q: What credential can I earn through WJU?
+Q: What credential can I earn through Jessup?

 A: We offer the Multiple Subject credential and Single Subjects.